sysedwinistrator/terraform-provider-gitlab/docs/resources/project.md

 - `description` (String) A description of the project.
 - `emails_disabled` (Boolean) Disable email notifications.
 - `external_authorization_classification_label` (String) The classification label for the project.
+- `forked_from_project_id` (Number) The id of the project to fork.
+During create the project is forked and during an update the fork relation is changed.
 - `forking_access_level` (String) Set the forking access level.
 Valid values are `disabled`, `private`, `enabled`.
 - `group_with_project_templates_id` (Number) For group-level custom templates, specifies ID of group from which all the custom project templates are sourced.
 Leave empty for instance-level templates.
 Requires use_custom_template to be true (enterprise edition).
 - `import_url` (String) Git URL to a repository to be imported.